Invest in Patterson-UTI Energy Inc. (PTEN) to keep your portfolio healthy - The Dwinnex

-The price of Patterson-UTI Energy Inc. (NASDAQ: PTEN) closed at $12.25 in the last session, up 0.16% from day before closing price of $12.23.
-In other words, the price has increased by $+0.02 from its previous closing price.
-On the day, 2077556 shares were traded.
-PTEN stock price reached its highest trading level at $12.29 during the session, while it also had its lowest trading level at $11.84.
+The price of Patterson-UTI Energy Inc. (NASDAQ: PTEN) closed at $12.16 in the last session, down -1.30% from day before closing price of $12.32.
+In other words, the price has decreased by -$0.16 from its previous closing price.
+On the day, 1845677 shares were traded.
+PTEN stock price reached its highest trading level at $12.55 during the session, while it also had its lowest trading level at $12.03.

 Click Here to Download the FREE Report.